bparanj/crystal/security/linux/boot-loader.md

    - The boot loader is responsible for initializing the hardware components of the computer, such as the CPU, memory, and peripheral devices.

 2. **Loading the OS Kernel**:
-   - It locates the OS kernel, typically stored on the hard drive or SSD, and loads it into memory.
+   - It locates the OS kernel,  stored on the hard drive or SSD, and loads it into memory.

 3. **Executing the OS Kernel**:
    - After loading, the boot loader transfers control to the OS kernel, which then takes over to complete the boot process.